-Now in its 5th year, The 9th Seat Coxswain Leadership Camp is ready to ramp up another exciting summer just for coxswains.
-My goal is the same which is to create the best, most knowledgeable, and enjoyable summer camp experience where coxswains are the main focus.
+Now in its 7th year, The 9th Seat Coxswain Leadership Camp is ready to ramp up another exciting summer just for coxswains.
+My goal is the same as it has been, which is to create the best, most knowledgeable, and enjoyable summer camp experience where coxswains are the main focus.
 This is the kind of summer camp that I would have wanted to attend when I was in high school.
-This is going to be your chance as a coxswain to learn about the sport of rowing on your terms from the rower's perspective.
+As a coxswain, this is going to be your chance to learn about the sport of rowing -- on your terms, and from the rower's perspective.

 Registration is through Regatta Central.

-*Coxswain Leadership camp is a co-ed camp open to high school aged athletes 13-19 years old.
+*Week 1 and 2 of Coxswain Leadership camp is a co-ed camp open to high school aged athletes 14-19 years old.

 What Coxswains Can Expect

 The 9th Seat Coxswain Leadership Camp will take place in Seattle at the University of Washington's Conibear Shellhouse.
-Campers will get a glimpse of what it is like to train in a Division I athletics facility.
+Campers will get an idea of what it's like to train in a Division I athletics facility.

-Campers will be staying on the University of Washington's Campus in either Haggett Hall.
-Meals, which are included within the camp fee, will take place in McMahon Hall's dinning facility, The 8.
+Campers will be staying on the University of Washington's Campus in Haggett Hall.
+Meals, which are included in the camp fee, will take place in McMahon Hall's dining facility, The 8.
 There will be camp staff supervision at all times.
-Summer temperatures for the Pacific Northwest are on average in upper 70's.
+Summer temperatures for the Pacific Northwest are, on average, in the upper 70's.
 Fans will be available for each athlete if they need their rooms cooler at night.
-All dorm rooms are wired with ethernet so an ethernet cable is recommended.
+All dorm rooms are wired with ethernet, so an ethernet cable is recommended.
 Common areas have wireless internet.
 Bedding and towels are included.

 Sample Camp Schedule